Lezzie08/doc.chathub.gg/docs/membership/lifetime.md

 The Lifetime Premium plan offers users access to all premium features for a lifetime.
 After one-time payment, you will receive a license key to activate the app.

+> [!NOTE]
+> Lifetime Premium only works for the ChatHub browser extension and cannot be activated on the ChatHub Webapp.

 ## How to purchase

-You can purchase the lifetime premium from the ChatHub extension.
+You can purchase the lifetime premium from the ChatHub browser extension.

 ![](./lifetime-purchase.png)